 - How are street light outages reported and to whom?

-- Street name and address where the light pole is located and if possible, the pole number, and a cross street
+- Street name and address where the light pole is located, the cross street, and, if possible, the pole number

 - Type of problem with the street light: i.e. burn-out, cycles on and off repeatedly, light burns 24 hours a day, broken glassware